Dar1ux/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 * Main Method Assignment - Console app that has 3 methods with same name, but takes in different data types.
 Performs math operations and returns an integer value.
 * Method Assignment - Console app takes 1 or 2 integers from a user, calls a method that performs math operations and returns an integer value.
 * Class Method Assignment - Console app takes  number from a user, calls a method, which performs math operation on the received number and returns integer value using out parameter.
+* Methods and Objects Assignment - Console app working with method inheritance.